report but don't modify imsync imsync --cameraid IMG_1234.JPG=MyCamera # camera ID adjustment imsync --time IMG_1234.JPG=+10m6s # camera offset adjustment imsync --time IMG_1234.JPG=14:22:46 # time adjustment imsync --location IMG_1234.JPG=52.54,-11.7 # location adjustment # modify as needed, and re

 The target may be identified by a partial file name, a timestamp, or a timestamp range.

-The location may be identified by a partial file name or a location specification.
+The location may be identified by a partial file name, a location specification, or an empty value.
 If it is a partial file name then it must match only a single file, and then that files's location is copied to the target.

 The location specification consists of the latitude and longitude in (optionally signed) decimal degrees, and optionally the altitude in meters above sea level, separated by commas.
 North latitudes, East longitudes, and altitudes above sea level may be prefixed by a plus sign